Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Introduction

-We conduct a two-stage needfinding study with potential users of TDA technology to answer our research questions.
-Through a qualitative interview study with AI practitioners (N=10), we identify model developers as a key user group for TDA explanations as opposed to model users.
-We derive a design space for TDA explanations representing different TDA tasks (e.g., identifying the training samples with the largest effect on model behaviour when removed in contrast to when given a larger weight during training).
-We study which tasks are needed in model development in a subsequent mixed-methods survey study (N=31) with model developers.
-By considering the user and their usage scenarios, we identify tasks relevant to users but largely overlooked by current TDA research.
-We invite the research community to address these gaps and shift the focus of TDA research from solutionism to user-serving questions, i.e., a top-down approach.
+We conducted a two-stage needfinding study with model developers to address our research questions.
+Through a qualitative interview study (N=6), we explore potential usage scenarios of TDA explanations.
+We note that while TDA has the potential to support many data-centric tasks for model developers, it was not yet widely known or used in practice.
+Based on the interview findings, we derive a design space for TDA explanations representing different TDA tasks (e.g., identifying the training samples with the largest effect on model behaviour when removed in contrast to when given a larger weight during training).
+In a subsequent scenario-based interactive user study (N=31), we study which specific data-centric tasks are needed to support testing users' hypotheses.
+We identify tasks relevant to potential TDA users, but are largely overlooked by current TDA research.
+We invite the TDA and broader XAI research communities to address these gaps and reorient TDA research away from solutionism toward user-driven inquiry -- adopting a top-down, user-centred perspective.
 We advocate for adopting this approach in other areas of XAI and AI as a whole to avoid focusing on technically elegant solutions that may overlook user needs.

-Our contributions are: \begin{itemize} \item We propose a top-down approach to XAI research driven by user needs and demonstrate this approach on the emerging TDA subfield. \item Through a needfinding study, we identify potential use cases, where model developers emerged as key users of TDA.
-We find that they require TDA explanations to be (1) flexible and adapt to the user's intuitions in debugging and (2) reliable and stable.
-Generally, we observe a preference for training data group attribution over individual attribution. \item As a result of studying the user needs, we identify tasks and research directions for user-focused TDA that are currently understudied. \end{itemize}
+To summarise, our work makes the following contributions: \begin{itemize} \item We propose a top-down approach to XAI research driven by user needs and demonstrate this approach on the emerging TDA subfield. \item Through a two-stage needfinding study with model developers, we identified what data-related information developers need and how existing TDA approaches address the needs (\autoref{sec:method} and \autoref{sec:rq_answers}). \item From the use cases we found, we identified research directions for user-focused TDA that are currently understudied and invite the community to study these (\autoref{sec:futurework}). \item We outline our approach into a high-level framework for needs-based research that connects user-oriented inquiry with method development in the early phases of technology research (\autoref{sec:needframework}). \end{itemize}